pamnyb0/pamnyb0/README.md

 📚 Current Focus:

-I am currently working on UX and Design for Developers.
+As part of my web development program, I’m currently working through a UX and Design course.
 The course emphasizes:

 - **Accessibility** (WCAG 2.1/2.2), semantic HTML, keyboard navigation, and contrast
 - **Designing and interpreting layouts in Figma**, with attention to flow, hierarchy, and components